 Any freight contractor shall only contract with compliant vehicles or fleets and comply with the recordkeeping requirements specified in section 2197.3(b).
 In the case of contracts with intermediary parties where vehicle or fleet wide compliance cannot be verified by the freight contractor, the freight contractor shall comply with the recordkeeping requirements specified in section 2197.3(b)(2).

-Any broker shall only arrange transportation within California through motor carriers with compliant vehicles or fleets and maintain records in accordance with the recordkeeping requirements specified in 2197.3(c).
+Any broker shall only arrange transportation within California through motor carriers with compliant vehicles or fleets and maintain records in accordance with the recordkeeping requirements specified in section 2197.3(c).

-Any applicable freight facility shall either:
+Any applicable freight facility shall adhere to one of the following requirements each calendar year, and maintain an attestation as outlined in section 2197.3(d)(1):

 Ensure that only compliant vehicles will enter and operate on their property.
-Compliance can be verified by requesting a valid CARB compliance certificate for each vehicle or by checking identifiable information through CARB’s electronic reporting system; or
+Compliance can be verified for each incoming vehicle at the time of entry by requesting a valid CARB HD I/M compliance certificate or by checking identifiable information through CARB’s electronic reporting system; or

-Maintain records of all vehicles that enter the applicable freight facility property that are not compliant with this HD I/M Regulation, in accordance with the recordkeeping requirements specified in 2197.3(d).
+Maintain records of all vehicles that enter the applicable freight facility property that are not compliant with this HD I/M Regulation, in accordance with the recordkeeping requirements specified in section 2197.3(d)(2).

+In lieu of the requirements specified in section 2197(c), alternative compliance verification terminals may choose to ensure that vehicles entering and operating on their property have demonstrated compliance with the HD I/M Regulation no more than one year prior to the date of entry, and maintain an attestation as outlined in section 2197.3(d)(1).

+The requirements detailed in sections 2197(c) and 2197(d) do not apply to applicable freight facilities when vehicles entering their properties are delivering goods or providing services to the facility or a facility employee as the final end-user or consumer of the good or service.

 NOTE: Authority cited: Sections 39002, 39003, 39600, 39601, 43000, 43013, 43018, 43701, 44011.6, and 44152, Health and Safety Code; Section 27153, Vehicle Code.
 Reference: Section 44152, Health and Safety Code.

 2197.1 HD I/M Tester Requirements.

 To conduct compliance tests and inspections, and to submit data to the electronic reporting system, as described in sections 2196.3 and 2196.4 of this HD I/M Regulation, individuals shall obtain a HD I/M tester credential.
-The Executive Officer shall issue the candidate a HD I/M tester credential upon demonstration the candidate:
+The Executive Officer shall issue the candidate a HD I/M tester credential upon demonstration that the candidate has satisfied (1) through (3) below:

 Successfully completed a training course developed by CARB, as evidenced by a valid certificate of completion.